wso2/docs-choreo-dev/en/docs/observability/observability-overview.md

 You can expand the graph by clicking and dragging the cursor over the period you want to drill down.

 You can view the Choreo service logs in the **Logs**  view below the graph.
 Clicking on either graph will update the **Logs** view to contain the corresponding log entries generated at that time.
-You can use these logs to identify any evident reasons for any latency and throughput anomalies you detect using the graph.
+You can use these logs to identify the evident reasons for any latency and throughput anomalies you detect using the graph.

  ![Logs View](../assets/img/observability/logs.png){: style="height:55%;width:70%"}